 The need for vehicle storage can crop up at any time.
 For instance, certain vehicles might need to be kept out of the way during the off-season.
-Local rules and regulations may not allow you to keep a boat or RV on your property on in the street.
-Security concerns can affect collectors and contractors alike.
+Local rules and regulations may not allow you to keep a boat or RV on your property on the street.
+Lack of adequate parking or garage space might be an issue.
 Or sometimes, you just don’t have enough space for all your accumulated toys.

-Whatever your situation, many Store Space facilities have convenient and safe vehicle storage options to help you out.
+Whatever your situation, many Store Space facilities have convenient vehicle storage options to help you out.

 We make it easy to rent vehicle storage.
-Choose Touchless Rentals online or by phone or stop by our office to rent storage using our self-service kiosk or to work with our friendly, knowledgeable management team.
+Rent online, by phone or stop by our office to rent storage by talking with our friendly, knowledgeable management team.

-Our low rates, move-in promotions and availability are always published on our store pages.
-We have month-to-month leases so you can rent for as long as you need, without getting trapped in a long-term contract.
+Our low rates, move-in promotions and parking availability are always published on our store pages.
+We have month-to-month Rental Agreements so you can rent for as long as you need, without getting trapped in a long-term contract.

 Types of Vehicle Storage